jw120/mal/impls/jw-swift/README.md

 - Use more combinators - or remove them
 - Make sure all our parsers consume trailing spaces

+- Vector and List both based on Array?

 - Finish parser
 - Minimal parser for lists and ints